hdorgeval/playwright-fluent/README.md

 // just create a new instance with playwright's browser and page instances const p = new PlaywrightFluent(browser, page);

+// you can also create a new instance with playwright's browser and frame instances const p = new PlaywrightFluent(browser, frame);

 // now you can use the fluent API
 ```